-Step 1: Assemble copper frame.
+Assemble the copper frame.
 Start by adding Ls to both ends of your two 20” and two 7” pipes.
 Add the middle part of the Ts to both ends of your last two 7” pipes.

 Add your four 4” pipes to the Ls attached to the 20” pipes.
 Set aside.